clojure/clojure/clojure.markdown

 ### _Symbols_
 Symbols are identifiers that are normally used to refer to something else.
 They can be used in program forms to refer to function parameters, let bindings, class names and global vars.
 They have names and optional [namespaces](#namespaces), both of which are strings.
 Symbols can have metadata.

+---
+### (*gensym* prefix?)

+Returns a new symbol with a unique name.
+If a prefix string is supplied, the name is prefix__# where # is some unique number.
+If prefix is not supplied, the prefix is "G".

 ### _Collections_